asumandang/Product-Catalog/README.md

 ## Bundler

-To ensure faster builds, `esbuild` is used.
+Because of `esbuild` not supported by Ionic, `webpack` is used for bundling.
+See [Github Issue](https://github.com/ionic-team/ionic-framework/issues/27251#issuecomment-1516406255)

 To debug bundle sizes, you may run: